-COVINGTON, Va. -- Operators at Gathright Dam near Covington, Virginia, will conduct the year's first pulse release of water from Lake Moomaw Wednesday.
+COVINGTON, Va. -- Operators at Gathright Dam near Covington, Virginia, are scheduled to conduct a pulse release of water from Lake Moomaw Wednesday, July 25.

 At the peak of the pulse, the dam will release 3,500 cubic feet per second and will increase Jackson River water levels 3 to 4.5 feet.

 The agencies advise people who use the river to be aware of the river fluctuations caused by the pulses.

 Remaining pulse dates are scheduled for the following Wednesdays:

 All dates are subject to change based on weather conditions and rainfall.

 Currently, the forecast calls for rainfall in the river basin, which may alter or cancel the scheduled pulse release.
 The Norfolk District will announce any changes to the scheduled release via press notifications, its website at www.nao.usace.army.mil, and via its social media channels at www.facebook.com/NAOonFB and www.twitter.com/NorfolkDistrict.